 The purpose of this strategy is to provide financial assistance to non-government organizations and LGUs within the District, implement BMPs, and carry out studies which will protect and improve water resources within the District.
 This broad-based program implements Goals 2 and 3, which are to protect, improve, and restore surface water and groundwater quality within the District.
-A detailed description of this program can be found in Appendix L.

 The water quality restoration program will fund activities that reduce urban nonpoint source pollution, improve, and protect groundwater quality, and promote surveys and studies of wetlands' (fen) health and management.
-Program effectiveness will be measured in two ways: 1) by comparing water quality trends before and after projects are implemented, and 2) by how many projects are funded through the program.
+Program effectiveness will be measured in two ways: 1) by comparing water quality trends before and after projects are implemented, and 2) by how many projects are funded through the program.A detailed description of this program can be found on the District's website: www.lowermnriverwd.org.